 - Exercise your generosity – to give things away that you love, as a gift to someone else.
 And as you do it helps you to understand the significance of how this relates to the bigger picture of letting go in your work, with your family and loved ones.

 - Notice the obstacles – these enable you to know which bridges to cross over or walk away from.
 This isn’t quitting, but simply allows you to focus on what is important.
 Then instead of making excuses, pursue measures to be more productive, efficient and effective.
 With the energy used in holding onto something that you should let go.

 - Interrupt yourself from judging a situation – when you become insightful and realise your actions, you can eliminate those negative emotions.
 And move towards positive responses.

 - Be mindful – by submitting to the situation and choosing to be mindful of now.
 You might not be able to alter the situation, but you can motivate yourself to move on, forgive and learn from the mistakes of the past as you progressively chase continuous positive acts that amount to long-term change.

-Overcoming negative emotion can be relentless.
-That is why it is important to gain tactics to halt your attempts to try and control the environment.
-Letting go is linked with forgiveness and this is probably only when you can experience freedom and move away from your yesterday.
-I don’t think there will be less pain, but once your decision is made, you are taking responsibility for how control, certainty and caution influence you.
+- Forgive – letting go is linked with forgiveness and this is probably only when you can experience freedom and move away from your yesterday.
+I don’t think there will be less pain, but once your decision is made, you are taking responsibility for how control, certainty and caution will influence you.

 - Trust the Lord completely, and don’t depend on your own knowledge.
 With every step you take, think about what he wants, and he will help you go the right way.
 Proverbs 3:5-6